 This course is generally delivered 3 days per week, with the morning sessions from 9 am - 12 pm and afternoon sessions from 1 pm - 4 pm.

-Intake for this course occurs in February*, March* & July* (please note our March intake if for the Holmesglen City Campus)
+Intakes for this course occur in February*, March* and July* (please note that our March intake is for the City campus)

-*Please note course require a minimum number of students registered in order to commence.
+*Please note that the course requires a minimum number of students registered in order to commence.

 How to Apply